NAMPRADIO EPISODE 4: CONTENT MANAGEMENT SYSTEMS FOR FUN AND NONPROFIT!

-In this episode, the panelists (Ron Evans, Matt Campbell, Maris Smith and guest panelist David Dombrosky) talk about the advantages and disadvantages running arts and cultural websites using popular Content Management System software, such as Wordpress, Drupal, and Joomla.
+In this episode, the panelists Ron Evans, Matt Campbell, and Maris Smith question David Dombrosky about the advantages and disadvantages running arts and cultural websites using popular Content Management System software, such as Wordpress, Drupal, and Joomla.

 From the Mailbag

 This episode's question is from Andrew Girvan from Shakespeare In The Streets in Liverpool, UK: Which would you recommend, Drupal or Wordpress, and Why?

 Have a question?
 Please send it to firstname.lastname@example.org.

 - Matt recommends: Seth Godin mentioned: vintageadbrowser.com -- repository of 100,000+ "classic" advertisements -- it's searchable by keywords and themes.
 Good source of ideas for artwork/campaigns.

 - Ron recommends: Amazon's Kindle -- it's easy to read books on it, many books are available for instant download, and the ability to search for specific keywords anywhere in your book is phenomenal.
 Listen to the podcast to hear about Matt's low-tech version of the Kindle. :( amazon.com

 - David recommends: twitteranalyzer.com -- site that shows you information about your twitter account including things like your "reach" which is how often people retweet you, what subjects rise to the top, etc. Helps you to measure your Twitter effectiveness.